-Snackzilla low sugar cookies contain zero artificial sweeteners, colours, flavourings or preservatives of any kind.
-Made with whole grain oats that are high in fibre to keep kids fuller for longer, they are also completely vegan, palm-oil free, and each cookie contains only 99 calories.
+Snackzilla low sugar cookies contain zero artificial sweeteners, colors, flavourings or preservatives of any kind.
+Made with whole grain oats that are high in fiber to keep kids fuller for longer, they are also completely vegan, palm-oil free, and each cookie contains only 99 calories.

 All these great health attributes support parents in cutting down on sugar, salt, fat and additives, and landed the brand the NHS Better Health Good Choice badge.